 Coming Attraction: Matias Koski

 Georgia Squads Seeking SEC Titles This Week

-Humphries just completed his 33rd year on the Georgia staff and his 39th year as a member of the program (including four years as a letterman and two years as a graduate assistant).
+Humphries is entering his 36th year on the Georgia staff and his 42nd year as a member of the program (including four years as a letterman and two years as a graduate assistant).

-Humphries is involved in all facets of the Georgia program, including concentration with the distance swimmers and heavy involvement in recruiting.
+Humphries is involved in all facets, including concentration with the distance swimmers and heavy involvement in recruiting.
 Humphries was a nominee for the 2002 AFLAC National Assistant Coach of the Year Award.
 In 2016, he earned the Established Assistant Coach of the Year from CollegeSwimming.com.

 Apart from collegiate coaching, the Little Rock, Ark., native has served as a coach for U.S. Swimming (USS) select camps and Zone District camps and is currently on the international trip list as a Level 5 coach for the NCAA and USS.
 In the spring of 1997, Humphries was assistant women’s coach of the U.S. National Junior Team in Sweden and served as head men’s coach for the U.S. National Junior Team’s fall training camp in Colorado.

 Locally, Humphries serves as head coach of the Athens Bulldog Swim Club (ABSC) which has developed some of the top talent in the Southeast.
 Humphries has served as senior chairman for age-group swimming in Georgia and was the first recipient of the Schluetter Award, given to top national age-group coaches.